raphaelhuefner/allbar/README.md

 #### Contributing
 Uncoded contributions (reviews, use cases, action shots, blog posts, criticism, documentation, etc.) big or small are **as much welcome as** any code contributions would be.
-If you don't think opening an issue or a pull request is the right way to go, please stick my GitHub username in front of `@gmail.com` to get in touch with me directly.
+If you think opening an issue or a pull request is not the right way to go, please stick my GitHub username in front of `@gmail.com` to get in touch with me directly.

 **Before you invest any larger amounts of time into your contribution, please get in touch with me for coordination!**